isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1671.md

 ---
-title: 'Automated Tray Sealer'
+title: 'Ethylene Removal System'
 permalink: /productivity-solutions-grant/solutionrepo/solution1671
 ---

-## Automated Tray Sealer
+## Ethylene Removal System

 ## Overview

 **Description**

-The Automatic Tray Sealer requires employees to fill plastic trays with the product (eg. meat, buns, pasta) after which, the employee will place the trays in the equipment which will then be sealed by the film-like material.
-Typically, these machines can seal several trays at once.
+An equipment which eliminates ethylene gas in the air effectively.
+Ethylene that is released naturally can be continuously removed by the equipment.
+No amount of harmful substance (e.g. ozone) should be released as a result of removing the ethylene.
+Equipment is to be used in cold storage warehouses and production facilities for the purpose of extending the shelf life of fresh produce.

 Cost of equipment capped at $37,500 per unit

 ## Solution Packages Option(s)